+The Board and its staff will verify the safety of DOE's defense nuclear facilities and activities relating to the maintenance, storage, and dismantlement of the nuclear weapon stockpile, quality assurance of the stockpile, as well as its associated research and development, and the capability to test nuclear weapons and disposition damaged or improvised nuclear devices (such as a terrorist device).
 The Board and its staff will conduct assessments of DOE's efforts to develop and implement safety management systems for stockpile management activities.
-The Board's evaluations will be split between DOE's efforts to develop safety systems (e.g., system and process designs, safety bases, control schemes, and administrative programs) and DOE's efforts to implement safety management systems.
-These reviews will focus on activities at the Pantex Plant, Y-12 National Security Complex (Y-12), Savannah River Site (SRS) tritium facilities, Los Alamos National Laboratory (LANL), Lawrence Livermore National Laboratory (LLNL), Sandia National Laboratories (SNL), and the Nevada National Security Site (NNSS).

-Representative areas for Board and staff review include:
+The Board's evaluations will be split between DOE efforts to develop safety systems (e.g., system and process designs, safety bases, control schemes, and administrative programs) and DOE efforts to implement safety management systems.
+These reviews will focus on activities at the Pantex Plant, Y-12, Savannah River Site (SRS) tritium facilities, LANL, LLNL, SNL, and NNSS.
+Representative areas for review include:

-- Development, implementation, and refinement of site-wide and facility-specific safety analyses and controls for nuclear facilities and activities (e.g., safety analysis reports and annual updates developed per 10 CFR 830). - Weapon-specific safety analyses and controls identification and implementation for nuclear weapon activities (e.g., B53, W76, W84, and W88). - Nuclear explosive operations at Pantex (e.g., conduct of operations, procedures, lightning protection, electrostatic discharge controls), and adequacy of the Nuclear Explosive Safety Study process. - Laboratory support of nuclear explosive operations at Pantex (e.g., sensitivity testing of high explosives, electrostatic discharge and lightning protection studies, and weapon response evaluation and documentation). - Cross-cutting functional areas at Pantex, Y-12, NNSS, LANL, LLNL, SNL, or SRS tritium facilities (e.g., legacy material disposition, nuclear criticality safety, fire protection, nuclear explosive safety, seismic design, conduct of operations, work planning, training and qualification, maintenance, and configuration management). - Special studies of unique or significant hazards at DOE's nuclear facilities (e.g., classified projects, process technology alternatives, and disposition of special items and by-product materials). - Modernization plans and infrastructure upgrades at Y-12. - Uranium chemical processing and component assembly/disassembly operations at Y-12 (e.g., conduct of operations, criticality safety, and fire protection). - Plutonium pit manufacturing and certification at LANL. - Corrective actions to strengthen institutional safety programs and infrastructure at LANL, LLNL, and SNL including reviews of the adequacy of vital safety system assessments and the implementation of conduct of operations and engineering at various LANL facilities. - Readiness to dispose of damaged nuclear weapons or improvised nuclear devices at NNSS. - Subcritical experiments at NNSS.

-Nuclear explosive operations at the Device Assembly Facility at NNSS Operation of the Criticality Experiments Facility at NNSS. • Implementation of Recommendation 2009-2, Los Alamos National Laboratory Plutonium Facility Seismic Safety.
+- Development, implementation, and refinement of site-wide and facility-specific safety analyses and controls for nuclear facilities and activities (e.g., safety analysis reports and annual updates developed per 10 CFR 830). - Cross-cutting functional areas such as legacy material disposition, nuclear criticality safety, fire protection, nuclear explosive safety, seismic design, conduct of operations, work planning, training and qualification, maintenance, and configuration management. - Special studies of unique or significant hazards at DOE nuclear facilities (e.g., classified projects, process technology alternatives, and disposition of special items and by-product materials). - Weapon-specific safety analyses and controls identification and implementation for nuclear weapon activities (e.g., B53, W76, W84, and W88). - Nuclear explosive operations at Pantex (e.g., conduct of operations, procedures, lightning protection, electrostatic discharge controls), and adequacy of the Nuclear Explosive Safety Study process. - Laboratory support of nuclear explosive operations at Pantex (e.g., sensitivity testing of high explosives, electrostatic discharge and lightning protection studies, and weapon response evaluation and documentation). - Uranium chemical processing and component assembly/disassembly operations at Y-12 (e.g., conduct of operations, work planning and control, criticality safety, and fire protection). - Safety Basis for the Waste Storage Facilities at LLNL - Plutonium pit manufacturing and certification at LANL. - Corrective actions to strengthen institutional safety programs and infrastructure at LANL, LLNL, and SNL including reviews of the adequacy of vital safety system assessments and the implementation of conduct of operations and engineering at various LANL facilities. - Readiness to dispose of damaged nuclear weapons or improvised nuclear devices at NNSS. - Subcritical experiments at NNSS. - Nuclear explosive operations at the Device Assembly Facility at NNSS. - Operation of the Criticality Experiments Facility at NNSS. - Confinement ventilation and fire suppression system improvements at NNSS Device Assembly Facility. - Development and implementation of upgrades to address seismic vulnerabilities identified by the Seismic Analysis of Facilities and Evaluation of Risk (SAFER) analyses recently completed for the LANL Plutonium Facility, and implementation of Recommendation 2009-2, Los Alamos National Laboratory Plutonium Facility Seismic Safety. - NNSA's transition from Technical Business Practices, the Development and Production Manual, and Engineering Procedures to the new Requirements Modernization and Integration system for the weapon lifecycle. - Safety basis for the Annular Core Research Reactor at SNL. - Implementation of controls related to the Auxiliary Hot Cell Facility at SNL.

 While performing its reviews, the staff will assess the effectiveness of integrated safety management implementation and the safety controls identified for ongoing operations as well as any new weapon system surveillance, life extension, or dismantlement projects at Pantex, Y-12, or NNSS that start in FY 2012.